BIGJRA/BIGJRA.github.io/rejuv.md

 Mountain, allowing your Rock Sliders to go crazy.
 Or consider using just the Icy Field and letting Blizzard users go off.
-You can also take Snowy Mountain even further by turning it into a Mountain, then a Cave, then a Volcano… So, there are many possibilities here.
+You can also take Snowy Mountain even further by turning it into a Mountain, then a Cave, then a Volcano...
+So, there are many possibilities here.

 Even without messing with the field, you can do a lot with Ground types and other electric types.